 Employers Can Cultivate New Skill sets Through Online Learning

 One doesn’t have to be fully prepared right now in a particular area of data or analytics to start preparing for these new job demands or opportunities.
 Education is available both for those new to a field and those with varying levels of experience.
 For example, data science training in R will give employees an introduction on how to conduct data exploration, data visualization, predictive analytics, and descriptive analytics techniques to help drive business value.
-For those already working in data science or analytics, a course in machine learning provides an advanced understanding of machine learning application and working with algorithms, regression, clustering, classification, and prediction.
+For those already working in data science or analytics, a course in AI and Machine Learning provides an advanced understanding of machine learning application and working with algorithms, regression, clustering, classification, and prediction.
 Learning a particular language such as Python or software such as Apache can also build upon an employee’s existing skillset in preparation for a specialized role.

 Certification provides even deeper learning for those who want to grow beyond their existing expertise.
 For example, a system administrator or a professional already working in data management can earn certification as a Big Data Hadoop Solutions Architect.
 Those who are already proficient in working with data can take it to the next level by earning certification as a Data Scientist, earning a deep understanding of analytics and Big Data using R, SAS, Hadoop, Python, and Spark.